hamxiaoz/10x-developer/README.md

-This book is a collection of my study notes, development notes and cheat sheets.
+> This book is a collection of my study notes, development notes and cheat sheets.

+Andrew @ zurassic.com